 Bryson Valley by American Olean, shown in Whiskey Barrel BV11 above, offers an ultra-realistic barn wood visual with authentic hardwood texture.
 The rich warmth of real wood floors is presented in large format porcelain tile.

 Will You Make the Switch?

-While real hardwood floors still have their place, there’s so many great options now to get that wood-look, each with their own distinct benefits.
+While real hardwood floors still have their place, there are so many great options now to get that wood look, each with its own distinct benefits.
 So, the question remains – will you make the switch?

-Contact us when you are ready to discuss the right wood-look flooring for your home!
+Contact us when you are ready to discuss the right wood-look tiles for your home!

 Follow @jchuffmancabinetry on Instagram for weekly inspiration and save our pins to your boards on Pinterest! #JCHuffmanCabinetry